5.1 Number Systems & Boolean Algebra

 D

 Digital logic rests on Boolean algebra, where variables take only 0 or 1.
-The key identities the FE expects you to apply directly are:
+The identities the FE expects you to apply directly:

 • Distributive: A AND (B + C) = (A AND B) + (A AND C)

 The most heavily tested rules are De Morgan's theorems: NOT(A AND B) = (NOT A) OR (NOT B), and NOT(A OR B) = (NOT A) AND (NOT B).
-In words, a complemented group flips the operation and complements each term.
-These let you convert NAND-only or NOR-only circuits into AND/OR form and back, which is why NAND and NOR are called universal gates.
+A complemented group flips the operation and complements each term.
+This is why NAND and NOR are universal gates: any function can be built from either alone.
+The basic gates are AND, OR, NOT, NAND, NOR, XOR (1 when inputs differ), and XNOR (1 when inputs match).

-A Karnaugh map (K-map) is a grid that minimizes a Boolean expression by visual grouping instead of algebra.
-Rows and columns are labeled in Gray code, where adjacent cells differ in exactly one bit, so physically adjacent 1-cells can combine.
+A sum-of-products (SOP) expression is an OR of AND terms; it maps directly to a two-level AND-OR (or all-NAND) circuit.
+A Karnaugh map (K-map) minimizes an SOP by visual grouping instead of algebra.
+Rows and columns are labeled in Gray code (adjacent cells differ in one bit) so physically adjacent 1-cells can legally combine.

 1. Plot a 1 in every cell where the function is true.

-2. Circle the largest possible groups of 1s, where each group size is a power of two (1, 2, 4, 8).
+2. Circle the largest rectangular groups whose size is a power of two (1, 2, 4, 8).

-5. Cover every 1 with the fewest, largest groups; mark don't-care cells as 1 only when they enlarge a group.
+4. Cover every 1 with the fewest, largest groups; use a don't-care (X) as 1 only when it enlarges a group.

 Test Your Knowledge